 - Cookie jar

-- Picture frame (remove the glass and attach ribbon like in this tutorial)
+- Picture frame (remove the glass and attach ribbon as done in this tutorial)